Scroll to content

 Tutoring:

 The nurture room has been created and resourced to provide a dedicated space for children to use when they are in emotional dysregulation.
-Resources have been sourced carefully and the room has been created with input from Sarah Brooks (educational psychologist).
-Rebecca Higgins has been identified as the emotionally available adult to work in this area and respond to needs in the academic year 2022/23.
+Resources have been sourced carefully and the room has been created with input from an educational psychologist.
+We have a member of staff who works as the emotionally available adult in this area and respond to needs.
+We have had some good success with this role including supporting children with their attendance to stop them slipping into a persistent absentee category and helping new children settle into school.

-Our school family support worker is employed 3 days per week and during academic year 2021/22 worked with 39 disadvantaged families.
-Sam Dixon continues to provide families with early intervention support around behaviour, routines and boundaries, school transfers, secondary applications, family support and attendance.
-She liaises with external services to support families with mental health, benefits, finances, housing, domestic violence and SEND.
-In addition, Sam is part of core groups that provide support to families on Early Help plans, Child in Need and Child Protection.
+Our school family support worker is employed 2.5 days per week and during academic year 2023/24 worked with 39 disadvantaged families.
+They continue to provide families with early intervention support around behaviour, routines and boundaries, school transfers, secondary applications, family support and attendance.
+They liaise with external services to support families with mental health, benefits, finances, housing, domestic violence and SEND.
+In addition, they are part of core groups that provide support to families on Early Help plans, Child in Need and Child Protection.

 The vulnerable learners list is in place and is regularly reviewed by family support and senior leaders to ensure it is up to date and enable pupils to achieve positive outcomes.

-Overall attendance in 2021/22 for disadvantaged pupils was 90% compared to non-disadvantaged pupils who were at 93.1%.
+Overall attendance in 2023/24 for disadvantaged pupils was 92.9% compared to non-disadvantaged pupils who were at 95.2%.
 This is lower than our target figure and will remain a continued focus of our strategy plan to increase the figure to closer to 96%.
-Monitoring of all pupils is undertaken by all staff with the support of Claire Gardner (attendance officer).
-Within the plan for this academic year, we have implemented an attendance flow chart to best support and improve attendance for all pupils.
+However, our disadvantaged attendance is up 1.5% from the previous academic year.
+Monitoring of all pupils is undertaken by all staff with the support of our Attendance Officer.